iPad 6 Wi-Fi Right Speaker Replacement

 Step 48

-- Carefully peel the tape away from the rear case without rushing it.
+- Carefully peel the tape up from the rear case.

-- Fold the antenna cable aside so it’s out of your way for the next steps.
+- Fold the antenna cable out of the way to clear the space.

 Step 49

-- Grab the tape just below the speaker and gently peel it away from the edge of the case.
-Take it slow and steady – no rush here!
+- Now, grab the tape just beneath the speaker and gently peel it down, away from the case edge.
+Take your time, it’s a smooth move!

 Tools Used